Some of the best vineyards to visit in Douro Valley Portugal.

 Quinta de la Rosa

-Scattered around almost 1400 acres, facing the Douro river, Quinta de la Rosa was revamped in 2017 and is now one of Douro’s most famous touristic stops.
-It has 12 rooms, 4 suites, a pool and amazing views.
-Also available for guests are two independent houses, with private pools, perfect for those who can afford to pay for a little bit more privacy.
+Scattered around almost 1400 acres, facing the Douro river, Quinta de la Rosa was revamped in 2017 and is now one of Douro’s most famous tourist stops.
+Highly recommend by tourist and wine experts, it has 12 rooms, 4 suites, a pool and some of the most amazing views, not only in the valley, but in Portugal.
+Also available for guests are two independent houses with private pools, perfect for those who can afford to pay for a little bit more privacy.

-Also, in 2017, the “Quinta” opened its restaurant “Cozinha de Clara” (Claire’s Kitchen), an homage to the owner’s grandmother and the perfect place to taste all the wonderful food of this region.
+In 2017, the “Quinta” opened its restaurant “Cozinha de Clara” (Clara’s Kitchen), an homage to the owner’s grandmother and the perfect place to taste the best of the wonderful food of this region.

-There are organised visits to the other vineyards, wine tasting, dinners in the cellar, the possibility to swim in the river and, if you visit during the harvest season you can even stomp the grapes, an incredible experience that mimics how wine was made, way back when.
+Make sure to visit one of the most iconic vineyards in the area, called “Vale do Inferno”, which was planted after World War I. You can also take advantage of organised visits to the other vineyards, do a wine tasting, enjoy dinner in the cellar, have a swim in the river and, if you visit during the harvest season you can even stomp the grapes, an incredible experience that mimics how wine was made in the past.

 - Address: Quinta de la Rosa 215, Pinhão, Portugal